Argentina stocks, bonds end up on U.S. Fed minutes

 On the broad market, volume was a hefty 103.7 million pesos ($32.5 million).
 Among active issues, 51 advanced, 23 declined and 15 were unchanged.

-The MerVal's leaders were headed by real estate firm IRSA (IRS.BA: Cotización), which rose 3.16 percent to 5.23 pesos per share, and the Argentine arm of Brazil's state oil company Petrobras APBR.BA, which ended up 2.38 percent at 129 pesos per share.
+The MerVal's leaders were headed by real estate firm IRSA (IRS.BA), which rose 3.16 percent to 5.23 pesos per share, and the Argentine arm of Brazil's state oil company Petrobras APBR.BA, which ended up 2.38 percent at 129 pesos per share.

 Argentine sovereign debt <AR/BONOS> gained 0.5 percent as institutional investors bought back paper, especially bonds restructured by the government in 2005.